-You might notice Duplicate without user-selected canonical under excluded in the Google search console coverage section.
+You might notice Duplicate without user-selected canonical under excluded in the Google search console under indexing –> pages section.

-Duplicate without user-selected canonical is a common index coverage issue/error that excludes a web page from indexing; it is when two or more web pages have duplicate content without a user-selected canonical tag.
+Duplicate without user-selected canonical is a common index coverage issue/error that excludes a web page from indexing; it is when two or multiple web pages have duplicate content without a user-selected canonical URL.

-It really hurts the SEO expert’s effort.
-But the best practice includes selecting a canonical tag for every web page.
+It really hurts the SEO.
+But the best practice includes selecting a proper and relevant canonical tag for every web page can solve this problem.

-How to Discover Web Pages with this Errors?
+How to Discover Web Pages with this "Duplicate Without User Selected Canonical" Issue?

 To discover the web pages excluded by duplicate without user selected canonical is to log on to the Google search console.